-Solid State table and AC powered portable Radios of the 70's
+Solid State table and AC powered portable Radios of the late 60's and the 70's

 These are solid state semiconductor powered radios.

 At the bottom of this page is a generic schematic of a "hot chassis"